 The English had long dreamed of colonizing America, especially after Sir Francis Drake brought home Spanish treasure and dramatic tales from his raids in the Caribbean.
 Ambitions of finding gold and planting a New World colony seemed within reach when in 1606 Thomas Smythe extended overseas trade with the launch of the Virginia Company.
 But from the beginning the American enterprise was a disaster.
-Within two years warfare with Indians and dissent among the settlers threatened to destroy Smythe’s Jamestown just as it had Raleigh’s Roanoke a generation earlier.
+Within two years, warfare with Indians and dissent among the settlers threatened to destroy Smythe’s Jamestown just as it had Raleigh’s Roanoke a generation earlier.
 To rescue the doomed colonists and restore order, the company chose a new leader, Thomas Gates.
-Nine ships left Plymouth in the summer of 1609—the largest fleet England had ever assembled—and sailed into the teeth of a storm so violent that “it beat all light from Heaven.”
-The inspiration for Shakespeare’s The Tempest, the hurricane separated the flagship from the fleet, driving it onto reefs off the coast of Bermuda—a lucky shipwreck (all hands survived) which proved the turning point in the colony’s fortune.
+Nine ships left Plymouth in the summer of 1609—the largest fleet bound for the New World England had ever assembled—and it sailed into the teeth of a storm so violent that “it beat all light from Heaven.”
+The inspiration for Shakespeare’s The Tempest, the hurricane that separated the flagship from the fleet, and eventually driving it onto reefs off the coast of Bermuda—was in fact, a lucky shipwreck (all hands survived) which proved the turning point in the colony’s fortune.

-When the hundred or so English settlers sailed into the Chesapeake Bay in the spring of 1607, unknowingly they were about to encounter one of the most powerful Indian chiefdoms on the Atlantic seaboard.
+When the hundred or so English settlers sailed into the Chesapeake Bay earlier, in the spring of 1607, they unknowingly were about to encounter one of the most powerful Indian chiefdoms on the Atlantic seaboard.
 Powhatan, the paramount chief, or mamanatowick, ruled twenty-eight to thirty-two Algonquian-speaking groups that resided from north of the Rappahannock River to south of the James and west to the fall line.
-The Indians called their land Tsenacomoco and were intent on defending it.
+The Indians called their land Tsenacomoco and were very capable fn defending it.

 Unable to adequately provide for themselves, the settlers pressured the Indians of Tsenacomoco for relief, which led to a series of conflicts along the James River that intensified in the autumn of 1609.
 As the conflicts continued, unfathomable atrocities we’re committed by both sides.
 A young English colonist named Henry Spelman was just fourteen years old, when he was sent to live first with Powhatan's son Parahunt (referred to as "littel Powhatan") Spelman later lived with Powhatan himself.
 In November, young Spelman traveled to Jamestown with an invitation from Powhatan for the English to visit his new capital at Orapax.
 Instead of finding corn for trade, however, the colonists, led by Captain John Ratcliffe, walked into an ambush; about thirty-three men, or two-thirds of their number, were killed.
 The Indians captured Ratcliffe, and their women skinned him alive using mussel shells.
 (Spelman was horrified by what had happened and fled Powhatan to live among the Patawomecks Powhatan ordered attacks on the English settlers, which lasted through the winter of 1609–1610 and precipitated the so-called Starving Time.
 This was the Indians' best chance to drive off the English, but the English survived with the arrival of reinforcements.
 Using terror tactics borrowed from their conquest of Ireland, English soldiers exacted their revenge by burning villages and towns and executed women and children.
 Eventually they defeated the Nansemonds and Kecoughtans at the mouth of the James and the Appamattucks near the falls.
 As the colonists noticed, the Indians quickly learned not to "approche scarce within musket shotte," while the colonists learned to fear ambush from the tall grass and "dyvers arrowes at randome."
 As the First Anglo-Powhatan War escalated, few restraints were in evidence, and descriptions by the colonists of the Powhatans' calling on their god Okee suggest that both sides may have seen themselves in a holy war.
 In November 1610, De La Warr sent a large expedition of perhaps two hundred men, including miners, west toward the falls of the James.
 After an initial defeat at the hands of the Appamattucks' Weroansqua, or female chief, Opossunoquonuske, the colonists destroyed the Appamattuck village and severely injured the Weroansqua.
 Two years later, Captain Samuel Argall captured Powhatan's daughter Pocahontas in the spring of 1613 and turned his prisoner into the leverage necessary to make peace.